hendrixmar/MKAD-distance-api/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-MKAD distance API gives you the distance between the address you make the request and the Moscow Ring Road (also know as MKAD).
-The information of the address is obtain by using the Yandex Geocode API.
+MKAD distance API gives you the distance between the address passed to the application in an HTTP request and the Moscow Ring Road (also known as MKAD).
+The information of the address is obtained by using the Yandex Geocode API.